-Is polystyrene carcinogenic?
-Many people ask this question, especially when buying bean bags filled with expanded polystyrene (EPS).
-EPS beads are soft, lightweight, and mold to the body for support.
-Though there are concerns about chemicals in plastics, EPS used in furniture is widely regarded as safe by global health authorities.
+Is polystyrene toxic?
+Many people ask this question, especially when buying bean bag chairs filled with expanded polystyrene (EPS).
+EPS beads are soft, lightweight, and mould to the body for support.
+Expanded polystyrene is commonly referred to as “Styrofoam” in everyday language.
+Although concerns exist about chemicals in plastics, EPS used in furniture is widely regarded as safe by global health authorities.
+Additionally, polystyrene is considered safe for food use when in a solid state.

 What Is Expanded Polystyrene?

 Expanded polystyrene is a closed-cell plastic foam.
-It's made by expanding solid polystyrene beads with steam and blowing agents.
+It’s made by expanding solid polystyrene beads with steam and blowing agents.
+The styrene monomers used to produce EPS are derived from fossil fuels.
 The result is a soft yet firm material used in bean bag chairs and packaging.
 EPS offers excellent insulation and shock absorption.

 EPS for bean bags is typically made from virgin beads.
 These are new, smooth, and rounded.
-According to Dyplast Products, EPS includes trace levels of styrene and pentane, which raise the question: is polystyrene carcinogenic?
+According to Dyplast Products, EPS includes trace levels of styrene and pentane, which raises the question: Is polystyrene carcinogenic?

 Is Styrene Harmful?

 Styrene is a chemical used to make EPS.
 It evaporates quickly during production.
 Less than 0.2% of EPS contains styrene once fully processed.
-The International Agency for Research on Cancer classifies it as a "possible" carcinogen.
+The International Agency for Research on Cancer classifies styrene as a “possible” carcinogen in occupational settings.

 This means long-term, high-level exposure in workplaces may pose some risk.
+Certain workers exposed to high levels of styrene show increased risks for lymphohematopoietic cancers.
 But it does not mean polystyrene is carcinogenic in consumer settings like your home.

 The Centers for Disease Control and Environmental Protection Agency agree that EPS products pose no known health risks to consumers.
-They stress that typical contact with EPS—such as in bean bags—is safe.
+Typical contact with EPS—such as in bean bags—is considered safe.

 Styrene must be inhaled or absorbed in large quantities to pose a hazard.
 A sealed bean bag filled with EPS beads poses virtually no exposure risk.